 Begun in 1844 and abandoned just two years later, the fort was briefly regarrisoned in the late 1860s.
 Long a popular resort for outdoor enthusiasts, the fort became a state park in 1923.
 Today, Fort Wilkins is a well-preserved example of mid-19th century army life on the northern frontier.
 Nineteen buildings survive, 12 of them original structures dating from the 1840s.
 Through Fort Wilkins' exhibits, audiovisual programs and living history interpretation, visitors may explore the daily routine of military service, experience with soldiers' families the hardships of frontier isolation and discover the lifeways of another era.
-Attractions include 19 restored buildings, costumed interpreters, copper mining sites, evening slide programs, camping and picnicking.
+Attractions include 19 restored buildings, costumed interpreters, copper mining sites, evening slide programs, camping ($74/cabin, $17/group of six for camping) and picnicking.

 The site also includes the Copper Harbor Lighthouse with a restored 1848 lightkeeper's dwelling, 1866 lighthouse, 1933 steel light tower and interpretive trails.
 The lighthouse is reached by boat.
 Boat passage is available daily throughout the summer season (fee charged).

 Fort Wilkins is located one mile east of Copper Harbor on Michigan's Keweenaw Peninsula, in Fort Wilkins Historic State Park.
 Enter from U.S. 41.
 A Michigan State Parks Vehicle Permit is required for entrance to the park.